cloudera/hue/docs/docs-site/content/user/querying/_index.md

 weight: 2
 ---

-The goal of the Editor is to make data querying easy and productive.
+Hue's goal is to make Databases & Datawarehouses querying easy and productive.

+Several apps, each one specialized in a certain type of querying are available.
+Data sources can be explored first via the [browsers](/user/browsing/).

-It focuses on SQL but also supports job submissions.
-It comes with an intelligent autocomplete, risk alerts and self service troubleshooting and query assistance.
-The Editor is also available in Notebook mode.
+* The Editor shines for SQL queries but also supports job submissions.
+It comes with an intelligent autocomplete, risk alerts and self service troubleshooting.

-Any editor can be starred next to its name so that it becomes the default editor and the landing page when logging in.
+* The Editor is also available in Notebook mode for quickly executing light programming snippets.
+* Dashboards are focusing on visualizing indexed data but can also query SQL databases.

-The list of databases and configuration of the connectors is currently done by the [Administrator](/administrator/configuration/connectors/).
+The configuration of the connectors is currently done by the [Administrator](/administrator/configuration/connectors/).

 ## Editor